 Good communication with your team is really important: Ask them how much they think they shall take on that specific task and let them set their own estimates and deadlines, so they become more involved in the process.
 This way, they’ll have to comply their own time estimates, instead of estimates and deadlines imposed by others.

-By doing this, you will also be developing team member’s estimating skills, which is not a minor detail, for it shall lead not only to more accurate projections and better productivity, but it will also encourage staff’s autonomy and self-reliance.
+By doing this, you will also be developing team member’s estimating skills.
+Which is not a minor detail, for it shall lead to more accurate projections and better productivity.
+Additionally, it will encourage staff’s autonomy and self-reliance.

 Burn and Learn